 Art Pavilion Cvijeta Zuzorić

-Then, there is the Military Museum (with an open display of tanks, cannons, missiles and other weapons), the Despot Stefan Tower (built around 1405, after Serbia became a Despotate under the rule of Stefan Lazarević, and Belgrade becoming the capital of the state), a dungeon called the "Roman Well", and the statue of the "Victor", considered as the main symbol of Belgrade.
+Then, there is the Military Museum (with an open display of tanks, cannons, missiles and other weapons), the Despot Stefan Tower (built around 1405, after Serbia became a Despotate under the rule of Stefan Lazarević, and Belgrade becoming the capital of the state), a dungeon called the "Roman Well", and the statue of the "Victor" (17 meters high), considered as the main symbol of Belgrade.

 Monument Gratitude to France